 Before you sue a city, county, or municipality, you should know how to file a municipal liability claim.

 If you’ve been injured by a county or city entity or public employee, you must file a claim with the appropriate clerk.
-This involves drafting appropriate legal documents, including a complaint, summons, notice, and other required information.
+This involves drafting appropriate legal documents, including complaints, summonses, notices, and other required information.

 If your claim is against the state, you will have to file a claim with the risk management division of the State of New Mexico.
 This will constitute the necessary notice before you can sue the state.